markd2/MarkDnD/ReptileGod/dungeon-handouts/d-27-altar-of-evil.md

   * Hated Belba Cralloon (see below).
 "Everyone loves her.
 I couldn't stand her."
 She teased him, called him names.
 Hey scrawnystick

+IF HE GETS KILLED

+On the last blow, locks eyes with character.  _Remember this day, for I have marked you_ and see a ghastly smoke come out and pass through
+$CHARACTER and up through the ceiling

 ---
 Maneer